ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

 common packages used for scientific computation and data analysis.
 These
 include:

-  - numpy and scipy - built against HPE Cray LibSci
+  - numpy and scipy - built using GCC against HPE Cray LibSci
-  - mpi4py - built against HPE Cray MPICH
+  - mpi4py - built using GCC against HPE Cray MPICH
   - dask

 The HPE Cray Python distribution can be loaded (either on the front-end